Weardale Way - Sunderland to Durham (★★★☆☆)

 You don't get any real sense of Biddick Hall on the way past - with it being a private house - but the woods are pleasant to walk through, and after navigating a road crossing, we head out onto a green near the centre of Bournmoor.

-Heading across this green, we are briefly re-united with the path of the former railway, before bending off to the right and heading through New Lambton.
+Heading across this green, we are briefly re-united with the path of the former railway - before bending off to the right, and heading through New Lambton.

-Here the route turns more sharply to the right, and starts to follow Lumley Park Burn - heading along the top of a steep wooded valley, passing under the M1 and joining up with a minor road heading into Castle Dene.
+Here the route turns more sharply to the right, and starts to follow Lumley Park Burn - heading along the top of a steep wooded valley, before passing under the M1, and joining up with a minor road heading into Castle Dene.
 Here the path turns back to meet up once again with Lumley Park Burn, and to return us to more enjoyable walking terrain.

 | Some snowdrops near Castle Dene |